BobLynx/BobLynx/README.md

 - C++!
 -
 - 💞️ I’m currently working on -
-- Currently I'm working on nothing.
-Lazy boy heh
+- Currently I'm working on GTKMM program development!
 -
 - 📫 How to reach me -
 - You can contact me by adding me (mushd#7032) as a friend in discord!
 -
 - 🗒️ Things you need to know -
-- I get easily hurt emotionally so...
-- Please watch out for your words!
+- I am not a fan of harsh words...
 -
 + I'm a highschool student, so I won't be so active.
 <!---